techaroha/fabric-edge-docs/docs/additional-features/chainbridge/setup.md

 ## Contracts deployment

-In this section, you will deploy the required contracts to the Polygon PoS and Polygon Edge chain with `cb-sol-cli`.
+In this section, you will deploy the required contracts to the Fabric PoS and Fabric Edge chain with `cb-sol-cli`.

 ```bash
 # Setup for cb-sol-cli command